Milk Paint Bases for Tinting

 3. Knots in Wood contain rosin (sap) and are dense, making paint adhesion a challenge.
 Pine knots are especially difficult to cover with white or light paints.
 If you decide to paint over them, apply 3 coats of Stain Blocker over the areas with knots first; however, we cannot guarantee against rosin bleed-through.
 You are better off using a dark paint on pine.

-4. Dark Paint Colors Over Sealed Surfaces: To improve coverage when applying darker colors such as Coastal Blue, Dark Chocolate, or Queenstown Gray, prime with a coat of Lamp Black.
+4. Dark Paint Colors Over Sealed Surfaces: To improve coverage when applying darker colors such as Coastal Blue, or Queenstown Gray, prime with Enduro Deep Base primer.

 5. Non-Wood Surfaces may be able to take paint if primed first.
 Primer may improve adhesion over laminate and prevent bleed-through from MDF.
 Metal requires a primer made specifically for metal.